Health Resources

 • Vacuum only when your child is not at home and allow the air to settle for about two hours before they enter the room.

-• Mite-proof mattresses and pillow covers can be helpful but are expensive.
+• Mite-proof mattresses and pillow covers can be helpful.

 If your child is allergic to pet allergens: